Ecogenomics/GTDBTk/README.md

 ## Classify Workflow

-The classify workflow consists of three steps: identify, align, and classify.
+The classify workflow consists of three steps: *identify*, *align*, and *classify*.
 The *identify* step calls genes using [Prodigal](http://prodigal.ornl.gov/) and then uses HMM models and the [HMMER](http://http://hmmer.org/) package to identify the marker genes used for phylogenetic inference.
 Consistent alignments are obtained by aligning marker genes to their respective HMM model.
-The *align* step concatenates the aligned marker genes and applies all necessary filtering to the concatenated multiple sequence alignment.
+The *align* step concatenates the aligned marker genes and applies all necessary filtering to the concatenated multiple sequence alignment (MSA).
 Finally, the *classify* step uses [pplacer](http://matsen.fhcrc.org/pplacer/) to find the maximum-likelihood placement of each genome's concatenated protein alignment in the GTDB-Tk reference tree.
 GTDB-Tk classifies each genome based on its placement in the reference tree, its relative evolutionary distance, and FastANI distance (see Chaumeil PA et al., 2018 for details).

 The classify workflow can be run as follows:
 ```